2nd Maine Infantry Regiment: Prominent members

 The first commander of the 2nd Maine was Col. Charles Davis Jameson, a lumber merchant from Old Town, who later became a brigadier general, was wounded in battle, and died of camp fever.
 Jameson's successor was Col. Charles W. Roberts of Bangor, who had a horse shot out from under him at the Second Battle of Bull Run.
 The last commander was Col. George Varney.

 The Ex-Tigers were led by Capt.
 Daniel Sargent of Brewer, Maine, who would be promoted to lieutenant colonel and second in command under Varney.

 Augustus Choate Hamlin of Bangor, nephew of Vice President Hannibal Hamlin, was the regiment's Assistant Surgeon, and later Surgeon.
 After the war, he wrote books about Andersonville Prison and the Battle of Chancellorsville.

 Quartermaster Sergeant Luther H. Peirce became a wealthy Bangor lumber merchant and funded a monument to the 2nd Maine at Mount Hope Cemetery.

 Private J. Sumner Rogers later served as an officer and went on to found Michigan Military Academy.

 Casualties

-The regiment lost 69 men killed in action or died of wounds received in battle and an additional 70 men died of disease and 15 men executed for mutiny.
+The regiment lost 69 men killed in action or died of wounds received in battle and an additional 70 men died of disease and 15 men lost through mutiny.

 According to the History of Penobscot County, Maine, the regiment suffered 47 killed or wounded in the First Battle of Bull Run and over 100 missing in action (presumably including those taken prisoner).

+Flags

+Regiment was known to carry 3 flags during the War.
+One of the more notable ones was a National flag which costed $1,200, it was presented by the ladies of Bangor with the funds coming from Mainers living in San Francisco.
+The flag was given to the regiment on July 20th of 1861, just outside of Centreville.
+The flag was carried by W. J. Deane who would died at the First Battle of Bull Run, 12 hours after the banner was presented.
+In 1886, Veterans of the unit got together in Portland to form a honor guard for the flag.
+They later sailed to San Francisco to meet up with others Veterans living in that city.